dheeraj-coding/enhancements/keps/sig-auth/NNN-request-validation-in-structured-authentication-configuration/README.md

 ###### Will enabling / using this feature result in increasing size or count of the existing API objects?

-The AuthenticationConfiguration object will increase in size when X509 configuration is added, but this is a single configuration object per API server.
+The AuthenticationConfiguration object will increase in size when RequestValidationRules configuration is added, but this is a single configuration object per API server.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?

-Authentication latency may increase slightly due to CEL expression evaluation, but this is expected to be minimal.

 ###### Will enabling / using this feature result in non-negligible increase of resource usage (CPU, RAM, disk, IO, ...) in any components?